Team-MPM/MPM-Smart/docs/Writerside/topics/Build-Instructions.md

 performing a full dotnet build on the solution first is recommended so that all the plugins and dependencies are built correctly the first time you run them locally.

-To build the device firmware, open the Platform IO workspace in Visual Studio Code and build the project using the Platform IO build command.
-Alternatively, you can, of course, use Platform IO on the command line as well.
+To build the device firmware, use the esp-idf commandline took to build and flash the image.

 To build the documentation as PDF, open the JetBrains Writerside workspace and build the documentation using the included run configuration.